 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

 The unit is offered fully online; students may progress at their own pace.
-Additional tutorials will be offered by arrangement with the Lecturer.
+Tutorial workshops will be available roughly bi-weekly.

 |Timetable||View the lecture timetable | View the full unit timetable|